Gheorghe Ene: Club career

 Ene went to play for Dinamo București where from 1962 to 1965 he helped the club win four consecutive Divizia A titles.
 In the first one he worked with three coaches, Traian Ionescu, Constantin Teașcă and Nicolae Dumitru, who gave him 20 appearances in which he scored 19 goals.
 In the following two, Dumitru and Ionescu used him in 19 matches in which he netted seven times in the first and in 14 with five goals scored in the second.
 In the last one he played 23 games, scoring 15 times under the guidance of Angelo Niculescu.
 Ene also won the 1963–64 Cupa României with The Red Dogs, coach Ionescu used him for the entire match in the 5–3 victory over rivals Steaua București in the final.
 He would score two goals in the league in the derby against Steaua, including one in a 3–2 victory.
 Ene played in 11 European Cup matches in which he scored two goals.
 In the 1963–64 edition they got past East Germany champion Motor Jena, but were eliminated in the next phase by Real Madrid.
 In the 1965–66 campaign, he scored two goals against Denmark's champion, Boldklubben 1909 which helped Dinamo advance to the next round.
 There, they were eliminated by Inter Milan, winners of the previous two seasons of the competition, but earned a historical 2–1 victory in the first leg.

-Ene spent the last season of his career at Dinamo Bacău, making his last Divizia A appearance on 9 June 1968 in a 4–1 victory against Farul Constanța, having a total of 227 matches with 116 goals in the competition.
+Ene spent the last season of his career at Dinamo Bacău, making his last Divizia A appearance on 9 June 1968 in a 4–1 victory against Farul Constanța, totaling 227 matches with 116 goals in the competition.